Classical shadows for sample-efficient measurements of gauge-invariant observables: Introduction

-In this manuscript, we introduce three protocols for sample-efficient measurement of gauge-invariant observables in LGTs.
-Using the concrete case of a $\mathbb{Z}_2$ LGT in (2+1)D, we analyze the trade-offs between sampling and circuit complexity, provide an analytic inversion of the quantum channel underlying the shadow protocol, and establish rigorous performance guarantees.
+In this manuscript, we introduce three protocols for sample-efficient measurement of gauge-invariant observables in $\mathbb{Z}_2$ LGT in (2+1)D, for which a dual Ising formulation allows rigorous analysis.
+We analyze the trade-offs between sampling and circuit complexity, provide an analytic inversion of the quantum channel underlying the shadow protocol, and establish rigorous performance guarantees.
 The three variants are: \begin{itemize} \item[a.] \textbf{Dual Pairs Protocols}.
 These are inspired by the “All-Pairs” approach of Ref.~\cite{hearth2024efficient}, where shot-wise random connectivity between qubit pairs is used to implement particle-number-preserving randomization.
 Our protocols additionally leverage the LGT–Ising duality: most components are analyzed `virtually' via the duality, while physical operations are carried out on the LGT state realized on the device.
 Unlike Ref.~\cite{hearth2024efficient}, where particle-number-preserving randomization was introduced primarily for hardware reasons, here it directly reduces sampling cost.
 We develop two variants in Section~\ref{s:protocol}: \begin{itemize} \item[i.]
 The \textbf{Global Dual Pairs Protocol}, applicable to arbitrary gauge-invariant observables, exponentially improves sampling efficiency over standard protocols.

 \item[ii.]
 The \textbf{Local Dual Pairs Protocol} is tailored for geometrically local gauge-invariant observables, yields further improvements in sampling efficiency and reduces both sampling and circuit complexity compared to the Global Dual Pairs Protocol. \end{itemize} \item[b.]
 The \textbf{Dual Product Protocol} exploits the Ising–LGT duality without relying on an all-pairs structure.
 It achieves the best sampling efficiency among our protocols but is also the most demanding in terms of circuit resources, requiring depth $\mathcal{O}(V^2)$ (with $V$ the system volume) and an additional ancilla qubit for periodic boundary conditions; it is discussed in Section~\ref{s:dual-product-protocol}. \end{itemize} All protocols are benchmarked against the `standard' classical shadow protocol, the \textbf{Product Protocol}, which applies single-qubit Clifford randomization~\cite{huang2020predicting}, and which uses no prior information about the state or the observables to be predicted.